voteflux/flux-docs/docs/constitutions/aus.rst

 of the Leadership.
 Members may opt-out of helping to form the state branch or party if they wish.

-State and Territory branches may use the name “Flux” and associated branding elements when they have been created as a subsection here, as is the case with ``ACT Branch`` below.
+State and Territory branches may use the name "Flux" and associated branding elements when they have been created as a subsection here, as is the case with ``ACT Branch`` below.